Skip to Content

 A Christmas Carol

-I love how spooky and dark the story of Ebenezer Scrooge is!
+I love how spooky and dark the story of Ebenezer Scrooge by Charles Dickens is!
 It was published in 1843.

 A Christmas Carol Public Domain Images